BALIST0N/HogsOfWarEditor/README.md

 TODO :
 the tool :
+- in the meantime, export 6 dummy model with full team colors
+- redo the modding mad+mtd to filter some incorrect models / game will load the first model wih the name, model index is ignored
 - export 1 model with multiple skins (tents, shelter)
-- export 1 model with multiple skins and attached barrels (pillbox, artillery, tank)
+- export 1 model with attached barrel (pillbox, artillery, tank)
 - manage to export character model with skeleton (.hir)
 - manage to export character model with skeleton + animations/motionCapture (.mcap)
 - manage to export character model with a hat (combine two models)